Growth of points on hyperelliptic curves: Polynomial families arising from hyperelliptic curves

 We will again need that the irreducibility of $F_f$ and its Galois group $G$ are invariant under linear change of coordinates in $x$, to allow us to assume certain conditions on the valuations of the $c_i$.

-By a variant of Euclid's infinitude of primes, we have $f(x)$ takes values divisible by arbitrarily large primes.
-Thus we may fix a prime $p \nmid \Disc f$ such that $p \mid f(k)$ for some integer $k$, which implies that $p$ divides the constant coefficient of the translation $f(x+k)$, but not the linear term, as $p \nmid \Disc f$ implies that the reduction of $f(x)$ mod $p$ is also squarefree.
-Using a Hensel's lemma lifting argument, we can further find an integral solution to $f(x) \equiv 0 \pmod{p}$ such that $f(x) \not\equiv 0 \pmod{p^2}$.
-Thus after possibly another change of variables, we may assume that $v_p(c_0) = 1$.
+As in the proof of Proposition \ref{prop:odd_irred_Sn}, there exists a prime $p>n$ not dividing both $\Disc f, c_d$ such that $p$ divides $f(k)$ exactly once for some integer $k$.
+Thus after changing variables, we assume that $v_p(c_0) = 1$.

 Consider now the change of variables by scaling $x$ to be $px$.
 The constant term $c_0$ remains unchanged, but this allows us to assume that $p \mid c_i$ for $i \geq 1$.
-These assumptions are useful for finding long cycles in $G = \Gal(F_f/\Q(\a,\b))$.
-Consider an integer specialization $\a_0, \b_0$ with the following $p$-adic valuations:
+These assumptions are useful for finding long cycles in $G = \Gal(F_f/\mathbb{Q}(\a,\b))$.
+We consider an integral specialization $\a_0, \b_0$ with the following $p$-adic valuations:

 and no restrictions on $b_j$ for $j > 0$.
 These restrictions, and assumptions on the coefficients $c_i$, ensure that every term of $F(x)$ is divisible by $p$, except for the leading coefficient $a_{n/2}^2$, which has valuation 0.
 Moreover, the valuation of the constant term $a_0^2 - b_0^2c_0$ is exactly 1, so the Newton polygon of $F_{\a_0, \b_0}$ has exactly one segment of length $n$ and slope $-1/n$, as shown in Figure \ref{fig:even_d_n_cycle}.
-Lemma \ref{lem:NP_cycle} implies that $F_{\a_0, \b_0}$ is irreducible over $\Q_p$, and hence over $\Q$, so $F$ is irreducible over $\Q(\a,\b)$ and $G$ is transitive.

-We may modify \eqref{eq:even_d_n_cycle} slightly to produce an $(n-2)$-cycle in $G$.
-Keeping the same prime $p$ and assumptions about the coefficients $c_i$, we may manipulate the valuations of the $a_i$ to produce a segment of length $n-2$.
-This is summarized as

-again with no restrictions on $b_j$ for $j > 0$.
-This produces the Newton polygon in Figure \ref{fig:even_d_n-2_cycle}, which has a segment of length $n-2$ and slope $-1/(n-2)$.
-Lemma \ref{lem:NP_cycle} implies that $G_{\a_0, \b_0}$ contains an $(n-2)$-cycle, and since \eqref{eq:even_d_n-2_cycle} is satisfied for a positive proportion of integer specializations, Corollary \ref{cor:hilbert_cor} implies that $G$ contains an $(n-2)$-cycle.

-The restrictions \eqref{eq:odd_d_even_n_transp} in the proof of Proposition \ref{prop:odd_irred_Sn} which were used to produce a transposition in $G$ work here to produce a transposition as well.
-As in Remark \ref{rem:short_cycles}, so long as $n \geq 6$ we can extend that argument to produce a 3-cycle in $G$ and since $n \geq d+2 \geq 6$, this is always satisfied.
-Thus $G$ satisfies the hypotheses of Proposition \ref{prop:gen_set_even}, and we conclude $G \simeq S_n$. \end{proof}